ducky4life/Triggerwarden/README.md

 ## host it yourself!

-population triggers is whitelist only because it hammers the api until stopped instead of just requesting a sse endpoint using my useragent. host the bot yourself to bypass the restriction!
+population triggers is whitelist only because it hammers the api until stopped using my useragent instead of just requesting a sse endpoint. host the bot yourself to bypass the restriction!

 ### steps